oliviergauthier/gradle-appcenter-plugin/README.md

 appcenter {
-    apiToken = "XXXXXXXX"                       // Api Token from AppCenter user profile ownerName = "ACME"                          // Owner Name of the AppCenter Application distributionGroups = ["Beta"]               // Name of the AppCenter Distribution Group releaseNotes = file("../changelog.md")      // Can be a file or text notifyTesters = true                        // Send mail to testers
+    apiToken = "XXXXXXXX"                       // Api Token from AppCenter user profile ownerName = "ACME"                          // Owner Name from AppCenter Application (see following note) distributionGroups = ["Beta"]               // Name of the AppCenter Distribution Group releaseNotes = file("../changelog.md")      // Can be a file or text notifyTesters = true                        // Send mail to testers